- Purpose and Scope

 to personal safety and the safety of others while performing assigned tasks.

 - Disregarding or neglecting established policies and procedures can result in disciplinary action under appropriate procedures for faculty, stadd, or other category of employees.

 - It is the policy of the University of Utah to promote good health, well-being, and occupational safety for its faculty, employees, students, and visitors, whether on campus or elsewhere engaged in the work of the University.
 This policy endorses programs which:

 - Rules, Procedures, Guidelines, Forms and other related resources

 - Policy Owner (primary contact person for questions and advice): Managing Director for Occupational and Environmental Health & Safety.

-- Policy Officer: Chief Administrative Officer
+- Policy Officer: Vice President for Administrative Services

 These officials are designated by the University President or delegee, with assistance of the Institutional Policy Committee, to have the following roles and authority, as provided in University Rule 1-001: